OpenEvalProject/evals/manuscripts/elife-04316/v1/manuscript.md

 ## Discussion

-In humans, high anxiety and psychological stress can lead to long-term impaired fertility, ranging from reduced libido, delayed pregnancy success to the extreme of complete reproductive axis suppression as in the case of hypothalamic amenorrhea (
+In humans, high anxiety and psychological stress can lead to long-term impaired fertility, ranging from reduced libido, delayed pregnancy success to the extreme of complete reproductive axis suppression as in the case of hypothalamic amenorrhea (Ferin, 1999).
+In our studies, selective knock-down of hypothalamic RFRP3 during stress exposure preserved all aspects of reproductive function that were otherwise reduced in stress-exposed animals (summary schematic, Figure 4).
+The stress-induced spike in RFRP3 initiates a long-lasting suppression of reproduction, well after the removal of the stressor, perhaps via positive feedback that maintains elevated RFRP3 levels or engages downstream suppressive targets.
+These findings reveal a single molecular target that persistently underlies a range of different reproductive dysfunctions that may provide a novel translational framework for clinical study of human reproductive health.

 ![Figure 4.](https://cdn.elifesciences.org/articles/04316/elife-04316-fig4-v1.jpg)

 **Figure 4.:** Female rats (in pink at top) were injected with either an inducible RFRP-shRNA or a scrambled control virus.
 Each group was furthered separated into a no stress control or subjected to 18 days of immobilization stress.
 Stressed females exhibited fewer successful copulation events, fewer pregnancies in those that did successfully mate, and increased frequency of embryo resorption.
-These marked effects of stress on fertility were completely blocked by knockdown of RFRP3.DOI: http://dx.doi.org/10.7554/eLife.04316.007
+These marked effects of stress on fertility were completely blocked by knockdown of RFRP3.

 The stress-induced rise in RFRP may be acting on neural circuits influencing mating and pregnancy, potentially independently of sex steroids.
 RFRP projects to multiple brain regions responsible for successful reproduction and mating behavior, including the medial pre-optic area (mPOA) (where it is known to affect GnRH release) as well as the BNST, medial amygdala, anterior hypothalamus, and arcuate nucleus (Kriegsfeld et al., 2006).
 Piekarski et al. found that administering RFRP3 to hamsters reduced sexual motivation (as measured by percent of time spent with castrated vs intact males) and vaginal scent marking without effect on lordosis behavior, similar to our present findings.
 Additionally, RFRP3 administration altered cellular activation in regions of the brain implicated in female sexual motivation, including the mPOA, medial amygdala, and BNST—all regions that receive RFRP projections.
 These effects were independent of gonadal steroids and kisspeptin cellular activation (Piekarski et al., 2013).
 While we were unable to measure progesterone or prolactin in this study, it is possible that RFRP projections to the arcuate nucleus affect dopaminergic signaling required for prolactin release and maintenance of progesterone levels and pregnancy success.
 Future studies aimed at systematically examining each step in these processes is required to gain a full understanding of the neural circuits underlying the deleterious effects of stress on reproduction.